liuqivandy/aKNNO/README.md

 <a name="Citation"/>

 # Citation
 Jia Li, Yu Shyr, Qi Liu.
-Clustering of Single-cell and Spatial Transcriptomics with an Optimized Adaptive K-nearest Neighbors Graph
+Clustering of Single-cell and Spatial Transcriptomics with an Optimized Adaptive K-nearest Neighbor Graph